agorgl/HAr/README.md

 Building
 --------
- 1. Clone the project and cd to the directory of the sample you want to build.
+ 1. Clone the project and cd to its directory.
  2. Run:
     ```
     cabal sandbox init